 Since 2009, he has been recognised by Marquis's Who's Who in the World in 2009 for his contributions to music and knowledge.
 He became an UnLtd/HEFCE Ambassador for Social Entrepreneurship in Higher Education in 2010, and champion for UnLtd/HEFCE Awards at Sheffield Hallam University in 2012.
 In 2013, Sheffield Hallam University won the 1st Runner Up award for 'Outstanding HEI Support for Social Entrepreneurship' in the New to Social Enterprise category at the UnLtd/HEFCE National Awards.
 In this role, he has mentored a number of award winning social entrepreneurs.

-Rory is on the editorial advisory board of the Social Enterprise Journal and Journal for Co-operative Studies.
+Rory is on the editorial advisory board of the Social Enterprise Journal.
 His active research interests now focus on Governance and Workforce Participation in Co-operative and Social Enterprises.
 He is currently supervising 6 doctoral (PhD-level) students at Sheffield Hallam University.

-An accomplished musician, Rory has released four albums of original music.
-Two of these are solo albums, while the other two contain music that he has written for the art rock band Protos.
-All of Rory's music is published through CD Baby, ensuring that it is available from digital stores such as iTunes, Amazon and Napster.
+An accomplished composer, Rory has released four albums of original music.
+Two are solo albums, while the others contain music written for the art rock band Protos.
+All of Rory's music is published on CD Baby, ensuring availability from digital stores like iTunes, Amazon and Napster.
 In February 2007, Rory reached #1 in the SoundClick 'Hottest Bands' chart.
 For more information, see his music page.

 You can contact Rory on email@example.com.